The Following Jane

 A video installation project by Jane Gotch and Elizabeth Stehling

-Originally as a part of "Pattern Languages" and exhibition curated by Kate Hackman at Rockhust University's Greenlease Gallery, September 2017.
+Premiered as a part of "Pattern Languages" and exhibition curated by Kate Hackman at Rockhust University's Greenlease Gallery, September 2017.

 481 falls is a video collaboration by choreographer and director Jane Gotch and cinematographer Elizabeth Stehling.
 With a desire to observe emotional patterns within the human form, the artists document sixteen people in the act of falling.
 The piece is a 12-minute loop of continuous, arrhythmic, slow motion falling structured to create an environment on and around a gallery wall.